nervosnetwork/ckb/rpc/README.md

 |  -32603 | Internal error | Internal JSON-RPC error. |
 |  -32000 to -32099 | Server error | Reserved for implementation-defined server-errors. |

-CKB application defined errors follow some patterns to assign the codes:
+CKB application-defined errors follow some patterns to assign the codes:

 *   -1 ~ -999 are general errors

-*   -1000 ~ -2999 are module specific errors.
+*   -1000 ~ -2999 are module-specific errors.
 Each module generally gets 100 reserved error codes.

-Unless otherwise noted, all the errors returns optional detailed information as `string` in the error object `data` field.
+Unless otherwise noted, all the errors return optional detailed information as `string` in the error object `data` field.

 ### Error `CKBInternalError`

-(-1): CKB internal errors which are considered to never happen or only happen when the system resources are exhausted.
+(-1): CKB internal errors are considered to never happen or only happen when the system resources are exhausted.

 ### Error `Deprecated`